telefonicaid/fiware-orion/test/acceptance/README.md

 ### properties.json

-Config the environment to execute the test.
+Copy the "properties_base.json" config file and config the environment to execute the test.
 Its needed:
 ```
 {